helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 7 - Acid-base reactions.md

 fig 27

-## Section 7.4: Acid-base properties of phenols
+##  7.4: Acid-base properties of phenols

 Resonance effects involving aromatic structures can have a dramatic influence on acidity and basicity.
 Notice, for example, the difference